larryhastings/pyweek34/README.md

 * Colored platforms!
 These are platforms that disappear when you turn a color off--and reappear when you turn the color back on again.

+* A shiny new Whitegun!
+This is a gun that shoots the color white.
+  Use it to whitewash Monsters out of existence.
+You can also shoot color switches!

 * Color actuators!
 These are colored tubes that give you the ability to toggle a color whenever you want!
 Only lasts through the end